Gennadius of Constantinople: Biblical works

-John Moschus said of Gennadius to have been very mild and of great purity.
-Gennadius of Marseilles said Gennadius was lingua nitidus et ingenio acer (of refined tongue and sharp intellect), and so rich in knowledge of the ancients that he composed a commentary on the whole Book of Daniel.
+John Moschus described Gennadius as very mild and of great purity.
+Gennadius of Massilia said Gennadius was lingua nitidus et ingenio acer (refined tongue and sharp intellect), and so rich in knowledge of the ancients that he composed a commentary on the whole Book of Daniel.
 The continuation of Jerome's Chronicle by Marcellinus Comes tells us (according to some manuscripts) that Gennadius commented on all epistles of Paul of Tarsus.

-Gennadius wrote a commentary on Daniel and many other parts of Old Testament and on all the epistles of St. Paul, and a great number of homilies.
+Gennadius wrote a commentary on Daniel and many other parts of Old Testament and on all the Pauline epistles, and a great number of homilies.
 Of these only a few fragments remain.
 The principal fragments of his biblical works include Genesis, Exodus, Psalms, Romans, 1 and 2 Corinthians, Galatians, and Hebrews, and are interesting specimens of 5th century exegesis.
-Some fragments are collected in Migne, Patrologia Graeca, LXXXV, chiefly from the two catenae of John Antony Cramer on Romans; a few passages are found in the catena of Aecumenius, others in the catenae of Nicephorus Callistus Xanthopulus, and a few in the Vienna MS. gr.
+Some fragments are collected in Jacques Paul Migne, Patrologia Graeca, LXXXV, chiefly from the two catena of John Antony Cramer on Romans; a few passages are found in the catena of Oecumenius, others in the catena of Nikephoros Kallistos Xanthopoulos, and a few in the Vienna MS. gr.
 166 (46).

-Gennadius is seen to have been a learned writer, who followed the Antiochene school of literal exegesis.
+Gennadius exhibited a learned style and followed the Antiochene school of literal exegesis.
 Romans, a series of explanatory remarks on isolated texts, is his most significant work.